Chat with us

 Finance Technology Market Overview and Its Scenario

 The finance technology market, or fintech market, has a wide range of sectors, like InsurTech, digital payments, lending, and embedded finance, within it.
-According to a global data and business intelligence platform, the total transaction value in the digital payments market is expected to reach USD 38.07tn by 2030.
+According to a global data and business intelligence platform, the total transaction value in the digital payments market is expected to reach USD 38.07 trillion by 2030.

-Key Frontend & Backend Technologies Driving Fintech Product Development
+Key Frontend And Backend Technologies Driving Fintech Product Development

 Some of the most popular solutions in fintech are InsurTech products, cryptocurrency wallets, stock-trading apps, mobile payment apps, crowdfunding platforms, RegTech solutions, and neobanks.
 To build such applications, many companies avail fintech software development services to choose and rely on one of the popular frontend and backend technologies.